BlaireLeone/bulma-clean-theme/resume-cv-page.md

 #### Reporter and Segment Producer *• The Propwatch Project •* *Remote*

-AUGUST 2021 - PRESENT
+AUGUST 2021 - MAY 2022

-- Conducts 1-2-hour interviews for video series on misinformation: sources professionals and academics, researches extensively, drafts questions.
+- Conducted 1-2-hour interviews for video series on misinformation: sourced professionals and academics, researched extensively, drafted questions.

-- Authors investigative articles for digital publication: pitches and receives story assignments, conducts research, identifies diverse sources and additional media, drafts headlines and summaries.
+- Authored investigative articles for digital publication: pitched and received story assignments, conducted research, identified diverse sourced and additional media, drafted headlines and summaries.

-- Edits audio from interviews for upcoming podcast on disinformation and propaganda.
+- Edited audio from interviews for upcoming podcast on disinformation and propaganda.

-- Performs outreach and supports event logistics with partners.
+- Performed outreach and supports event logistics with partners.